MadBorg/ChaostGame_and_Fern/README.md

 ## Part D)
 variations.py - Running the file generates 4 plots scaled to fit on a uniformly spaced grid (-1, 1).

+example_solution():

+    Shows the effect of the Variation class on a mesh.
+Showing 4 of the varaions, linear, handkercheif, swirl, disc.

+example_chaos():

+    Shows the effect of the Variation class on a n=4 chaos_game.
+Showing 4 of the varaions, linear, handkercheif, swirl, disc.
+With color gradient calculated from the chaosgame.

+example_fern():

+    Shows the effect of the Variation class on a fern.
+Showing 4 of the varaions, linear, handkercheif, swirl, disc.
+In the color green.

+example_transformation():

+    Shows the effect of the Variation class on a fern, but showing the gradual effect going from linear to swirl